Nzhg3i-Nzm/POST-XSS-Creator/README.md

 # POST-XSS-Creator
-Creates an HTML file that can be used to execute POST-based XSS.
+Creates an HTML file that can be used to execute POST-based XSS.<br/>
 This project is intended to be used for ethical hacking only.

-Steps:
+Steps:<br/>
-Enter vulnerable URL location
+Enter vulnerable URL location<br/>
-Paste form data from request
+Paste form data from request<br/>
-Open poc.html file
+Open poc.html file<br/>